Summer Haute Route Trek

 Lodging and Mountain Huts

-This trips starts in downtown Chamonix, France.
+This trip starts in downtown Chamonix, France.
 You will stay at a centrally located three star hotel in the heart of the town.
 Once we depart Chamonix we will be staying at mountain huts in both France and Switzerland along the way.
 These mountain huts have toilets, bedding, electricity, and some offer a hot shower.
-Arriving in Zermatt, we will be staying at three star hotel in downtown with a deck that has views of the Matterhorn and surrounding peaks.
+Arriving in Zermatt, we will be staying at a three star hotel downtown with a deck that has views of the Matterhorn and surrounding peaks.

 Difficulty